A Brief History of the Marque

-The 108cc is was of the first French mopeds equipped with a telescopic fork.
-They had many racing successes, including placing first in the Bol d'Or of 1949.
+The company had many racing successes, including placing first in the Bol d'Or of 1949.

 However, the crisis in the motorcycle industry in general, the war in Algeria, and the arrival of cheaper Italian scooters and Japanese motorcycles caused the decline of the brand which folded in 1955.

-The parts inventory was sold to Favor who distributed the 125, 175 and 250cc Gima models under the Favor label.
+The parts inventory was sold to Favor who rebadged the 125, 175 and 250cc Gima models as their own.

 1948 Models included 125 ET, 150 CMC, both with AMC engines.